andre-st/dotfiles/GAMING.md

     - better than handheld mode size of the original Switch
 - weight ok
-- screen of the regular Switch is [not that much bigger](https://i.ytimg.com/vi/bD1kaIrMzEk/maxresdefault.jpg), the big black bezel makes the std.
-Switch look bigger (OLED however is larger)
+- screen of the regular Switch is [not that much bigger](https://i.ytimg.com/vi/bD1kaIrMzEk/maxresdefault.jpg), the big black bezel makes the regular Switch look bigger (OLED-model however is larger)
 - solid / sturdy / single unit body
     - it's said that the mounted joycons of the regular Switch are [wobbling](https://www.youtube.com/watch?v=wuAcqg2VJ_Q) (although easier to change/repair), regular Sw. feels cheaper